JunghwanRo/log/README.md

 # DONE
+Update Prof. Cedric on the current situation. \
+Update Prof. Raphael on the current situation. \
 Connect WandB to rl_games.
 This approach was canceled, and still using rsl-rl. \
 Watch MIT-WHOI Info Video. \
 Update the Issac Lab to 1.2.0 \